engincandanabas/TheFishMaster_Clone/README.md

 What you can buy in the market with the money you earn from the fish you catch:

--Length: Allows you to cast your fishing rod deeper.
+- Length: Allows you to cast your fishing rod deeper.

--Strength: Allows you to catch more fish at once with your fishing rod.
+- Strength: Allows you to catch more fish at once with your fishing rod.

--Offline Earnings: Allows you to earn more money when you return to the game.
+- Offline Earnings: Allows you to earn more money when you return to the game.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/60680749/151640250-9666dd54-55c2-435c-8cfb-999310fe847a.png" width="250" height="400">